Epclusa® (sofosbuvir/velpatasvir)

 LDV=ledipasvir

-PBMC=peripheral blood mononuclear cells
+PBMC=peripheral blood mononuclear cell

 PrEP=pre-exposure prophylaxis